‘Prayer for the French Republic,’ Haunting, Current, Universal

 Such was the case in France during Hitler’s fascist occupation and the Vichy government’s cooperation with the roundup of French Jews that were murdered or sent off to concentration camps.
 Such is the case in France in recent years where attacks against Jewish citizens have multiplied, stirred up by opportunistic right-wing fascistic politicos ravenous for power.

-As an overseer, Patrick Salomon (Richard Topol) connects the ancestral ghosts from the past, his great grand parents, Irma and Adolph Salomon, grandfather Lucien and his father Pierre, still living, as a bridge from the past to the present.
+As an overseer, Patrick Salomon (Richard Topol), connects the ancestral ghosts from the past, his great grand parents, Irma and Adolph Salomon, grandfather Lucien and his father Pierre, still living, as a bridge from the past to the present.
 In the present are Patrick, his sister Marcelle Salomon Benhamon, husband Charles and their adult children, Daniel and Elodie.
-The play is Patrick’s meditation on five generations of family and redefining what being a Jew in France means, as he narrates the saga of their Parisian Jewish identity and magnifies it in light of the age-old conundrum Jews historically confront throughout the ages.
+The play is Patrick’s meditation on five generations of family.
+Patrick redefines what being a Jew in France means, as he narrates the saga of their Parisian Jewish identity and magnifies it in light of the age-old conundrum Jews historically confront throughout the ages.
 To survive do they assimilate or do they risk the danger of standing apart as they embrace their religious beliefs?

 As the play progresses, these questions expand and complicate against the current global crises (climate, socio-political, economic).
 What do Jews do in response to severe persecution?
 Do they embrace their identity, suffer and die valiantly resisting?
 In the name of living do they become invisible, marry out of their religion to avoid the turmoil, danger and abuse that comes with the trajectory of uncertain social unrest that Jews inevitably find themselves in the midst of?
 Do they emigrate to “certain” safety?